House Titles

 HRG Duchess of Burtonport, Kathleen Marie Bradley (WR)

-HRG Duchess of Churchill, Mary Esther Bradley (WR)
+HSG Duchess of Churchill, Mary Esther Bradley (WR)

-HG Consort Michael Hollern
+HG Consort of Churchill, Michael Hollern

-HRG Duchess of Donegal Town, Barbara Ann Bradley (WR)
+HSG Duchess of Donegal Town, Barbara Ann Bradley (WR)

-HG Consort Kenneth Wilt
+HG Consort of Donegal Town, Kenneth Wilt

-HRG Duchess of Fintown, Denise Lynn Bradley (WR)
+HSG Duchess of Fintown, Denise Lynn Bradley (WR)

-HG Consort Brian Wagner
+HG Consort of Fintown, Brian Wagner

-HG Duchess Edeltraud Lisbeth Scherlein
+HG Duchess of the House, Edeltraud Lisbeth Scherlein

-Marquess / Marchioness
+- Marquess / Marchioness

 HG Marchioness of Donegal, Carol Ann Scott